fdurant/fdurant_github_io_source/_posts/blog/2018-07-26-truisms-to-counter-company-culture-traps.md

-There is a good reason why MBA students all over the world are commonly exposed to [Boston Consulting Group's 2x2 matrices][bcg2x2]: that seems to be the maximum number of dimensions that ordinary mortals &mdash;including the same students, of course&mdash; are able to visually digest.
+There is a good reason why MBA students all over the world are commonly exposed to [Boston Consulting Group's 2x2 matrices][bcg2x2]: that seems to be the maximum number of dimensions that ordinary mortals &mdash;including those same students, of course&mdash; are able to visually digest.

 An "intelligent" yet static design of an organization that requires its